-8 Famous Séances
+8 Notorious Séances Involving Celebrities

 For centuries, séances have provided entertainment for skeptics as well as solace for people hoping to catch a glimpse of their deceased loved ones.
 Here are a few notable times mediums have tried to contact the dead.

-Before magician and famous skeptic Harry Houdini died on Halloween in 1926, he said that he would send word of the afterlife, if there was one, once he was gone.
+Before magician and famous skeptic Harry Houdini died on Halloween in 1926, he said he would send word of the afterlife, if there was one, once he was gone.
 He and his wife, Bess, even devised a code word that only they knew.
 Though Bess held séances on the anniversary of his death for 10 years, hoping to hear their secret word, nothing ever happened.
 Still, a variety of magicians, Houdini enthusiasts, and spiritualists have continued the tradition ever since, including a virtual séance in 2020.

 She wrote her deceased son a letter not long afterward, asking him to appear to her so she could apologize for failing him.
 To help him find his way, she hired the Fox sisters, famous mediums who did much to popularize séances.
 There’s no record as to what happened at the White House séance, but we do know Jane reported that Bennie had appeared to her in her dreams shortly thereafter.